sindresorhus/grunt-sizediff/readme.md

 # grunt-sizediff

-[Grunt][grunt] task to diff file sizes between current git branch and a branch/commit.
-It helps you keep an eye on your project size changes.
+> [Grunt][grunt] task to diff file sizes between current git branch and a branch/commit.
+> It helps you keep an eye on your project size changes.

 ![screenshot](screenshot.png)

-*Requires grunt 0.4.
-Use version 0.2.1 for grunt 0.3 compatibility*

 ## Getting Started